TritonDataCenter/java-http-signature/README.md

 See <https://github.com/joyent/java-http-signature/issues>.

 ## License
-Triton Java is licensed under the MPLv2.
-Please see the `LICENSE.txt` file for more details.
+Java HTTP Signatures is licensed under the MPLv2.
+Please see the [LICENSE.txt](LICENSE.txt) file for more details.